Catholic Social Teaching

 |

-CAFOD World GiftsAt CAFOD, our mission is to work alongside the world’s poorest people.
-We work without prejudice, we don’t preach, and we pride ourselves on our diversity.
-We believe our Catholic values are best shown through working for justice and an end to poverty.
-Cafod's Vision, Mission & Values draw directly from Catholic Social Teaching (CST), Scripture and the tradition of the Church.
-CST is at the heart of what we do and who we are.www.cafod.org.uk |
+CAFOD (Catholic Agency for Overseas Development)CAFOD's (Catholic Agency for Overseas Development) mission is to work alongside the world’s poorest people.
+They work without prejudice and they don’t preach.
+They believe Catholic values are best shown through working for justice and an end to poverty.
+CAFOD's Vision, Mission & Values draw directly from Catholic Social Teaching (CST), Scripture and the tradition of the Church. |

 |